Peter Ward (footballer, born 1964)

-Peter Ward (born 15 October 1964, Chester le Street, County Durham) is an English professional football manager who played over 350 Football League games as a midfielder.
+Peter Ward (born 15 October 1964) is an English professional football manager who played over 350 Football League games as a midfielder.
 He was a player, manager, assistant manager and coach at Stockport County.

 Playing career

 Ward played for Chester le Street, Newcastle United, Huddersfield Town, Rochdale, Stockport County, Wrexham and Morecambe.
 He started his career with the local Chester le Street town side and was spotted whilst playing in the Northern League by Jack Charlton at Newcastle United.
 However, following Jack Charlton's departure he was released by the St James' Park club and he returned to play for Chester-Le-Street Town.
 The following year he was given another opportunity when he was subsequently transferred to Huddersfield Town.
 Following a successful spell at the Yorkshire side where he featured alongside players such as Duncan Shearer he left for Spotland.

 At Rochdale he helped the side into the 5th round of the FA Cup where they were defeated by Crystal Palace at Selhurst Park, in what was the club's most successful ever run in the competition.
 On the way Rochdale defeated Whitley Bay from Ward's home region of the North East.
 His most successful spell in his professional career came when he moved onto Edgeley Park, playing under the legendary Uruguayan Manager, Danny Bergara, for Stockport County and this is where he met Jim Gannon.
 During his time at Stockport he played at Wembley four times, however he lost on each occasion.
 Ward was also renowned for his set pieces and his tough tackling.
 Ward then saw out his professional career with Welsh side Wrexham with whom he helped reach the FA Cup quarter-finals in 1997, and played in the side that missed out on reaching the League One play-off's on goal difference in 1997/98.
 Ward retired from playing in the summer of 1999, but he was persuaded out of retirement to make one appearance for Football Conference side Morecambe in a 1–2 home defeat by Kingstonian in October 1999.